The Greatest Guide To Dry Tortugas, Florida

 The island is home to many unique birds you will not see anywhere else.
 It has the only regular nesting site for black terns in the US on Bush Key, which is adjacent to Fort Jefferson.
 Due to this, birdwatching is a prevalent activity here.

-You can enjoy views of vibrant coral reefs, unique tropical fish, and nesting sea turtles.
+Nature lovers can enjoy views of vibrant coral reefs, unique tropical fish, and nesting sea turtles.
 Underwater wonders are abundant at Dry Tortugas, and you will be able to feel the fairy tale nature has created for you.

 On the islands, you can walk along the beaches of incredible and pristine beauty.
 Swim underwater with fish among sunken ships and get some fantastic photographs.
+It’s one of the best places in Florida for underwater photography.

 History buffs will love the islands as they can visit Fort Jefferson and touch a piece of history.
 You can camp on-site, and you and your family or friends can spend the night freely on the island and enjoy the stars and the sound of the waves.